fknop/hapi-pagination/README.md

 You can pass to the `register` method an `options` object.
 You can change the names of the default query parameters, the meta generated in the json response.

+ For this to work, the response send with the `reply` method must be an array.

 To have certain attributes in the meta object, you have to expose a `totalCount` attribute to the `request` object.
 If totalCount is set to false